BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Introduction:

 Time-series Data forms the most paramount part of the quantitative analysis.
-Today, with the huge amount of data available online as well as technological advancement, we can analyze large scale data with recurrent neural network easily.
-Most importantly, this neural network predicts the future movement of the index and achieves a reasonably well result (0.01RMSE on Test set data).
-In this example, we will predict the SP500.
+Today, with the huge amount of data available online as well as technological advancement, we can analyze time-series data with recurrent neural network easily.
+This neural network predicts the future movement of the index and achieves a reasonably well result.

 # Content:

 This script downloads the data of stock or indexes from the online provider, form a pandas DataFrame that contains open, high, low, close and is compatible with the TensorFlow library and Keras.
-The prediction is based on the open, high, low in the same day to predict the adjusted close price in the very last minute or hour.
-(This method maybe inappropriate because the high and low data may not be available until the very end of the day, new version of prediction will be provided to address this problem.)
-Finally, apply a neural network to it.
-Finally, a visualized graph will be presented to compare the accuracy of it.
+Finally, apply a neural network to the data and create a visualized graph.
+Hyperparameter is also provided at the end for choosing optimal hyperparameter.

+# Versions
+After receiving the feedback that stock price should not be predicted with the data from the same date.
+From now on, there will be 2 versions with the similar method to predict the stock price.

+1. Prediction with 21 previous days and today open high low (Original) (Regression)
+2. Prediction with 22 previous days (Modified) (Regression)
+3. Prediction with 22 previous days (Modified) (Classification)

+With version 2, it can avoid using "future" data for predition.
+With version 3, it can classify gain and loss of today.

 # How it works:

-The concept of this model is mimicking technical analysis which uses the past price as well as the current high, low in the same day to predict the closing price.
+The concept of this model is mimicking technical analysis which uses the past prices to predict the closing price.

 # Disadvantage of this model:
 I believe in the efficient market hypothesis (EMH) that price cannot be predicted based on previous price.
-And this model is breaking the rule of it since it uses high, low data in the same day, which should be a future data.
-I wish to improve it if I can get my hands on hourly market data from 9:30 to 16:00.
+This model attempts to understand the market sentiment behind price trends rather than analyzing a security's fundamental attributes.
+In order to strengthen the market sentiment analysis, a sentiment analysis model or event driven prediction model will be added.

 # Future improvement:
-1. Hourly data for this model.
+1. Moving average will be added
 2. Uses more fundamental data to predict the price of stock.
 3. Sentiment analysis
 4. Train the model with 3000 US stocks.
 5. Deep Q learning for portfolio optimization and risk
 6. Regularization will be added to avoid overfitting.
 7. Quantopian Zipline will be used for backtesting
-8. Auto selection for the best hyperparameter
+8. LSTM convolutions network

 # Result: